Jun 06, 2025

 II.
 Procedures to Enforce Mobile Device Security

 Any other mobile device that connects to the institutional email server must respect the current Exchange Active Sync Server requirements.
-These software requirements require specific security be present and active on the mobile device before communication with the server is allowed.
+These software requirements require specific security be present, active, and updated on the mobile device before communication with the server is allowed.
 These are:

 1. Password Requirements: The device must have a password placed on it that is of sufficient complexity to protect data resident on the device.
 For a mobile device, this will not be required to be the same as the users Active Directory password.
 The minimum size will be 4 characters and/or numbers.
 The password will not expire but can be changed by the user at any time.